-The Summer Camp Food, or Any Camp Food, Should be Providing Kid Friendly Camping Meals with a Focus on Proper Nutrition and Abundance.
+The Summer Camp Food, or Any Camp Food, Should be Providing Kid-Friendly Camping Meals with a Focus on Proper Nutrition and Abundance.

 Some Handy Contents

-During my years as an Outdoor Science School instructor years, there were always stark differences in the eating habits of the various schools.
+During my years as an Outdoor Science School instructor, there were always stark differences in the eating habits of the various schools.
 When the school was located in an economically-challenged area, the camp food would fly much faster from the kitchen and counters.

 Summer camp food provides an important escape for many kids, and a real treat as they can eat to their hearts content.

-The kitchen staff at camp, along with the counselors, are the true unsung heroes of the entire camp experience for your kids.
+The kitchen staff at camp, along with the counselors, are the true unsung heroes of the entire summer camp experience for your kids.
 Except with the kitchen staff, you will likely never meet them and have the opportunity to say thank you.

 Or projectile vomit incidents that absolutely ruin your once-a-week bacon morning for months.
-Bacon is a rare to occasional treat at camp.
+Bacon is a rare to occasional treat at summer camp.
 And I really missed eating it, but I just couldn’t get that triggering image out of my head for a good while.

 Their days at camp will be long, and full of fun, active activities.
-The kids camping meals provides them with much-needed fuel to really seize the week and make it as impacting as it can be for them.
+The kids camping meals provide them with much-needed fuel to really seize the week and make it as impacting as it can be for them.
 It is, after all, an outdoor experience that they will remember forever!

 How Is the Summer Camp Food Served?

-The food will be served out of a centrally located, multi-purpose dining hall type building with a fully equipped commercial kitchen.
+The food will be served out of a centrally located, multi-purpose dining hall building with a fully equipped commercial kitchen.

 Family Style – One camper from each table goes to the main kitchen counter to retrieve several dishes that will comprise of food for the entire table.
 Each table will typically have 8 to 14 people.

-Cafeteria Style – Similar to the expectation at a school cafeteria, everyone lines up and is served one-by-one by the kitchen staff.
+Cafeteria Style – Similar to the expectation at a school cafeteria; everyone lines up and is served one-by-one by the kitchen staff.

-Buffet Style – Similar to cafeteria style with the key difference being that the kitchen staff will present the food on big counters or tables for kids to serve themselves.
+Buffet Style – Similar to the cafeteria style with the key difference being that the kitchen staff will present the food on big counters or tables for kids to serve themselves.

 The Summer Camp Food First and Last Meals!

 If camps do offer food for the first meal, it will be a light meal to account for upset stomachs on the bus ride.
 Sometimes it is simply bread that is put out with some spreads and fresh fruit.

 The last meal should be checked on as well as it is typically just a light snack right before the campers get onto a long bus ride.
 They will be served breakfast that morning (typically around 8 am), but most camps try to have kids leave by noon on the last day.

 Where Does The Summer Camp Food Come From?

-The food will be delivered weekly or monthly, and camps will always carry a reserve supply of at least 3 days for a full-capacity camp session in the event of a delayed return.
+The food will be delivered weekly or monthly, and camps will always carry a reserve supply of at least 3 – 5 days for a full-capacity camp session in the event of a delayed return.

 I remember being shocked at times, especially when I realized the sheer concentration of sugar in the barbeque sources used at some summer camps.